niralpatel327/xml-and-js/module-2/assignments/assignment.md

 # Assignment 1

 1. Open `module-2/assignments/assignment.xml` in your browser.
 Are there any errors?
 Explain the error and fix it.

 2. What is the use of CDATA block in this document?
 3. Add comment line to the end of file which contains you name and student id.

 4. Identify prolog, document body, and epilog in the document.
 Are there any processing instructions?
+Prolog: Prolog occurs right before the before the document body.
+The root element begins the document body.
+In our case <membership> is the beginning of the root element.

+Document body: The document body is the beginning of root element in an XML file and ends at the closing that root element.
+In our case <membership> is the beginning of the root element and </membership> closing of document body.

+Epilog: The epilog is optional and contains any final comments or processing instructions.
+In, our document below image is epilog.

 5. Add inline DTD for this document.
 6. Verify that file is well-formed and valid.
 7. Create `style.css` file and link it to the file.
 Add the following styles to the .css: